 Getting the perfect blue hair for me!

 When we did the first consultation, I was pretty concerned that it would go green.
-I’ve had aqua coloured hair before, and while it was lots of fun, the fade-out colour was dingy, mermaid dragged through the swamp.
+I’ve had aqua coloured hair before, and while it was lots of fun, the fade-out colour was dingy, mermaid dragged through the swamp vibe.
 Not a good look.
-But, I needn’t have worried, this blue has a powerful purple undertone that counteracts any of the green that is left in your hair, I think this is also why it fades so beautifully to a pale blue/blonde/purple colour with varying tones.
+But, I needn’t have worried.
+This blue has a powerful purple undertone that counteracts any of the green that is left in your hair.
+This is also why it fades so beautifully to a pale blue/blonde/purple colour with varying tones.

 first full colour